 Using a non-committing encryption protocol, we resolve the simulation problems which were described above.
-Firstly, when transforming $\pi$ into $\tilde{\pi}$ , we replace every bit transmission of $\pi$ by an invocation of the non-committing encryption protocol.
+Firstly, when transforming π into $\tilde{\pi}$, we replace every bit transmission of π by an invocation of the non-committing encryption protocol.
 This allows us to generate dummy ciphertexts for messages sent between uncorrupted parties so that at a later stage we can substantiate for each such ciphertext both the claim that it is an encryption of '0' and the claim that it is an encryption of '1'.
 We stress that although dummy ciphertexts appear with negligible probability in a real execution, they are computationally indistinguishable from a uniformly generated encryption of either '0' or '1'.
 Thus, using a non-committing encryption protocol we construct adaptively secure protocols for computing any (recursive) function in the computational model in the presence of non-erasing parties.
-Finally, we construct a non-committing encryption protocol based on the intractability of inverting the RSA, or more generally based on the existence of common-domain trapdoor systems (see Definition C.1).
+Finally, we construct a non-committing encryption protocol based on a primitive called common-domain trapdoor systems (see Definition 4.3).
+We also describe two implementations based on the RSA and Diffie-Hellman assumptions respectively.
 Thus, we get